Saleciani/api/README.md

 ## Exercise description

 The task is to build a simple **Rails API** project.
 Its functionality is as follows:
 * For authorized users, there must be an import functionality of **ports**.
 The expected file format is CSV.
-Some examples are located in the `/samples` folder. - NO
+Some examples are located in the `/samples` folder. - YES/NO
 * The API should provide an ability to search through ports in a various ways (e.g. port name entries, port type, etc.). - NO
-* Documentation and code specs are expected to be present.
+* Documentation and code specs are expected to be present. - OK

 ## Notes
 * Ports are unique by **code**. - YES